john-kurkowski/john-kurkowski.github.io/_drafts/ongoing-learning-in-breadth-&-depth.md

 1. Establish criteria for what is important to your team.
-    * The tool helping you and not getting in your way is most important, but this is most difficult to measure at a glance.
-So you’ll need other criteria.
+    * The tool helping you and not getting in your way is most important, but this is the most difficult to measure at a glance.
+So you’ll need other criteria to identify cost and risk.
-2. Find what tools exist and which fit your criteria, from discussion of and with real users and code snippets.
+2. Find what tools exist and which fit your criteria, from discussion with real users and code snippets.
 3. Choose one.

 Don’t even go as deep as my build tool evaluation.
 I regret it some.
 I enjoyed